 Eating Disorders: Stopping Negative Thoughts

 People who have an eating disorder often become preoccupied with negative thoughts about themselves.
-It is often hard for them to think positive thoughts.
+It is often hard for them to think healthy or balanced thoughts.
 Although it is impossible to stop all negative thoughts, you can reduce these thoughts with a few simple techniques.

 - Remember that your goal is to feel better with each passing day.
 Ask someone you trust to remind you of that when you are feeling hopeless.

-- Every day make one positive statement to yourself.
+- Every day make one encouraging statement to yourself.
 For example, say to yourself, "Every day, I am taking better care of myself and my body."

 - Spend time with other people.
 Get to know them.
 Do not spend time repeating negative things to yourself.

 - Make a list of your accomplishments, such as things you have recently learned, things you have recently done that were hard for you, or things you have changed about yourself.

 - Make plans to do something you have been wanting to do, such as visit a new store or see a certain movie.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer W. Stewart Agras, MD, FRCPC - Psychiatry

 Current as ofAugust 27, 2013